QCS joins Gulf cancer awareness weekQCS Team

 The Gulf Awareness Week included several programs and activities that QCS launched, the most notably activating the electronic brochure “in all languages ” We can, in addition to publishing stories of hope for people living with cancer on many platforms.

 Several awareness workshops on cancer, promoting healthy lifestyles in the community, and launching a daily awareness competition on social media.

-His excellence, Shaikh Dr. Khalid bin Jabr Al-Thani, chairman of Qatar cancer society, stressed the importance of this week in raising awareness of the Gulf citizen about cancer, in light of the high numbers of people infected with it, not only in the GCC countries but also at the global level.
+His excellence, Shaikh Dr. Khalid bin Jabr Al-Thani, chairman of Qatar cancer society, stressed the importance of this week in raising awareness among the Gulf citizen about cancer, in light of the high numbers of people infected with it, not only in the GCC countries but also at the global level.
 Hence the need to unify media messages in the countries, as well as encourage early detection of disease and the adoption of a healthy lifestyle among all segments of society through exercise and healthy food.

 According to the Qatar National Cancer Registry, 2,525 new cancer cases were diagnosed in 2019.
 The five most common types of cancer newly diagnosed in Qatar are breast, colorectal, thyroid, prostate, and leukemia – According to the latest incidence rates, 1 in 5 people in Qatar may be diagnosed with cancer before age 75.
 He added.

 He explained, “Colorectal cancer is the most common among men in the Gulf, while breast cancer is the most common among women in the GCC countries.
 The Gulf Cancer Control Center predicted the emergence of 21,000 new cancer cases among GCC citizens by 2030.”